bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 September 25, 2010

-After the trailhead, Dinah and I turned left at the first fork to get onto the former highway.
+With larches turning yellow in Highwood Pass, there was no better time to climb Mount Lipsett.
+The route follows an old coal exploration road.
+After going up the trail a short distance, Dinah and I turned left at the first fork.
 Here, much of the trail was wet and muddy, something we didn't expect late in the season.
-And this section of trail seemed interminably long.
-Just when we thought we'd fall off the edge of the earth, the trail folded back on itself and began climbing.
+And this trail section seemed interminably long.
+Just when we thought we'd fall off the edge of the earth, the trail turned and began climbing.
 Still, we had a long way to go before we even reached the treeline.
 Perhaps it was just as well that we spent most of the time in the trees, for it was blustery on the open ridge.

-It was too windy to stay long on the summit.
-On the way down, we noticed we could take a shortcut back that would be both quicker (cutting off 600 m) and take us through a grove of larches.
-The shortcut proved easier than we expected; we followed a narrow grassy strip that led back to the trail.
-No bushwhacking.
-There seemed no other easy shortcuts after this, and we had to contend with a long, winding trail back to the car.
+It was too windy to linger on the summit, and we started back down.
+On the way down, we noticed a shortcut that would be quicker (cutting off 600 m) and more scenic, taking us through a grove of yellow larches.
+The shortcut proved easier than we expected, and we followed a narrow grassy strip back to the trail without having to bushwhack.
+There seemed no easy shortcuts after this, and we had to contend with a long, winding trail back to the car.

 Much of the lower trail was muddy